Be in charge of your personal pension!

 This is how we invest your money

 All pension suppliers invest the money of their participants.
 And so do we.
 There is no other magic trick to grow your money.
-But it’s important to do it in a clever way.
-And to manage the risks appropriately.
+But it is essential to do it cleverly and to manage the risks appropriately.

 How we manage the risks

 We spread the investments over all regions globally, over all industries.
 The risk profile is neutral, with a maximum of 60% stocks and 40% (green)bonds.
-We rebalance every month and start decreasing the risk automatically ten years before your retirement date.
+We rebalance every month and automatically decrease the risk ten years before your retirement age.

 Investing at cost price

-We don’t earn from your pension.
-We don’t make money by taking a percentage of our customers’ investment.
-That’s the traditional revenue model of all other suppliers.
-We earn our money from a fixed fee membership.
-And your employer pays that membership.
-Also, your pension is invested at cost price.
-And that means more pension for you!
+We make no income from your pension plan nor from your investments.
+That is the traditional revenue model of all other suppliers.
+We earn our money from a fixed-fee membership, and your employer pays for that membership.
+Also, your contribution is being invested at a cost price, which means more money for you!

 Sustainable and responsible investments